 – Constance Baker Motley

-We will close the series with a call to action.
-We’ll explore the legal profession’s responsibility to protect democracy and what each of us, individually and collectively, can do in this pivotal election year.
+We closed the series with a call to action.
+We explored the legal profession’s responsibility to protect democracy and what each of us, individually and collectively, can do in this pivotal election year.

 ______________________________________________________________________